danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 This represents a call to the generic `fetch`.

-When run, `value` is evaluated.
+When run, `target` is evaluated.
 If it evaluates to void, then it is a fatal error (terminating the runtime).
-Otherwise, `fetch` is called on `value`, and the result of evaluation is the same as the result of evaluation of that call, including possibly void.
+Otherwise, `fetch` is called on `target`, and the result of evaluation is the same as the result of evaluation of that call, including possibly void.